fsyth/factorio-steam-barrels/README.md

 ![Mod Thumbnail](src/barrels-of-steam/thumbnail.png "Mod Thumbnail")

-This mod adds steam barrels at 165 °C and 500 °C, as well as recipes for barreling an unbarreling.
+This mod adds steam barrels at 165 °C and 500 °C, as well as recipes for barreling and unbarreling.

+This all stems from a weird plan a friend and I had in our game to build a nuclear reactor on a remote island that we never set foot on, using only drones to send fuel rods across the sea and carry back superheated steam in barrels.
+Yes, it's a little silly, but you can put any fluid in a tank but not every fluid in a *barrel*, and we had just kind of expected this feature to already be there, and it wasn't probably due to steam temperature being relevant.
+Anyway, our next game plan is to create a base powered only by barrels of hot steam - no solar, no big pylons, no pipes, no tanks, plus more.

 ## Recipes